MBCProject/mbc-markdown/yfaq/README.md

 Sometimes malware behaviors and adversary behaviors overlap because adversaries sometimes use malware to achieve their goals.
 However, MBC only captures behaviors associated with malware *code*.
 In other words, MBC behaviors are identified through analysis of a malware sample's binary code or by observing the malware on a network (or in a disassembler), whereas adversary behaviors may be derived from a variety of indicators on a system or network.

-### Why don't MBC behavior names always match ATT&CK Technique names? ###
+### Why don't MBC behavior names always match ATT&CK technique names? ###

 MBC maintains a malware, code-oriented perspective, so MBC behavior names will not always match related ATT&CK names (although they usually do).

-### Are individual MBC behaviors linked (related) to more than one ATT&CK Technique? ###
+### Are individual MBC behaviors linked (related) to more than one ATT&CK technique? ###

-No. An objective of MBC is to encompass all ATT&CK Techniques pertaining to malware; therefore a single MBC behavior is never mapped to multiple ATT&CK Techniques (except when an ATT&CK *Enterprise* Technique is similar to an ATT&CK *Mobile* Technique).
+No. An objective of MBC is to encompass all ATT&CK techniques pertaining to malware; therefore a single MBC behavior is never mapped to multiple ATT&CK techniques (except when an ATT&CK *Enterprise* technique is similar to an ATT&CK *Mobile* technique).

-This means additional MBC Techniques must sometimes be defined.
-For example, MBC initially defined one Denial of Service behavior, but after an update to ATT&CK included two related Techniques - [Endpoint Denial of Service](https://attack.mitre.org/techniques/T1499/) and [Network Denial of Service](https://attack.mitre.org/techniques/T1498/) - MBC was expanded to include both as behaviors.
+This means additional MBC behaviors must sometimes be defined.
+For example, MBC initially defined one Denial of Service behavior, but after an update to ATT&CK included two related techniques - [Endpoint Denial of Service](https://attack.mitre.org/techniques/T1499/) and [Network Denial of Service](https://attack.mitre.org/techniques/T1498/) - MBC was expanded to include both as behaviors.

-### Are different MBC behaviors linked (related) to the same ATT&CK Technique? ###
+### Are different MBC behaviors linked (related) to the same ATT&CK technique? ###

 Yes.
-Sometimes an ATT&CK Technique does not provide enough granularity for malware analysis-oriented use cases; therefore, multiple, more granular MBC behaviors may link to the same ATT&CK Technique.
+Sometimes an ATT&CK technique does not provide enough granularity for malware analysis-oriented use cases; therefore, multiple, more granular MBC behaviors may link to the same ATT&CK technique.

 For example, MBC defines separate behaviors for detecting sandboxes ([Sandbox Detection](https://github.com/MBCProject/mbc-markdown/blob/master/anti-behavioral-analysis/detect-sandbox.md)) and virtual machines ([Virtual Machine Detection](https://github.com/MBCProject/mbc-markdown/blob/master/anti-behavioral-analysis/detect-vm.md)).
-When ATT&CK was updated to include the  [Virtualization/Sandbox Evasion](https://attack.mitre.org/techniques/T1497/) Technique, which includes detection of virtualization and sandboxes (although not obstruction in the sense of MBC's Dynamic Analysis Evasion behavior), the MBC behaviors were not combined.
-Rather, both were updated to show a relationship to the new ATT&CK Technique.
+When ATT&CK was updated to include the  [Virtualization/Sandbox Evasion](https://attack.mitre.org/techniques/T1497/) technique, which includes detection of virtualization and sandboxes (although not obstruction in the sense of MBC's Dynamic Analysis Evasion behavior), the MBC behaviors were not combined.
+Rather, both were updated to show a relationship to the new ATT&CK technique.

 ## <a name="use"></a>Using MBC ##